fab514/project-one/README.md

 #### Participants Number Select
 - Participants is put inside a label element
 - User can input number of participants for activity search.
-- The future functionality in the number select minimum number of 1.
+- In the participants input a min of 1 and a max of 100 participant was added.

 #### Type Select
 - Activity type is put inside a label element